Why Teleworking Should Be an Option for Employees

 Business Benefits of Teleworking

 The advantages of teleworking to the employer and employees are compelling.
-I have explored the advantages and disadvantages of a flexible schedule, including teleworking, at length.
+The advantages and disadvantages of a flexible schedule, including teleworking, were explored at length.

 In their teleworking study, Lister and Hamish conclude that businesses would experience these benefits.